About the Program

-Applied music study in voice, piano, woodwinds, brass, guitar, and percussion serves students pursuing a major in music, as well as non-majors who wish to develop musical skills primarily for personal enrichment.
+B.A. in Music students can explore applied music study in voice, piano, woodwinds, brass, guitar, and percussion while learning from award-winning producers, musicians, vocalists, theater professionals, and music industry executives.
 Private, weekly instrumental or vocal instruction with a professional instructor is provided for students taking applied music throughout a semester.